-Gratitude to Julia Thompson who was kind enough to speak to the experience of her family through pediatric illness (all are now well and thriving).
+Gratitude to Julia Thompson who was kind enough to speak to the experience of her family through pediatric illness.

 When a family faces a serious pediatric diagnosis, a community rallies to support.
 This article concerns the impact of a serious pediatric diagnosis on additional child/ren in the family.
 It suggests appropriate community responses to support siblings.